x3rAx/svelte-kit-isolated-stores/README.md

 ```

-However, and contrary to Svelte's `derive()` it is also possible to pass an
+Contrary to Svelte's `derive()` it is also possible to pass an object containing
-object containing dependent stores.
-The first argument of the callback function
+dependent stores to `defineDerived()`.
+The first argument of the callback
-is then an object of store values where each key in the stores object is
+function is then an object of store values where each key of the stores object
-prefixed with a `$`.
+is prefixed with a `$`.

 This feature is added to increadse DX (developer experience), because using
-objects, the intellisense can help with destructuring.
-It can can also help to
+objects (together with TypeScript), the intellisense can help with
-reduce bugs, as swapping the positions of the stores in the input object does
+destructuring.
+It can can also help to reduce bugs, as swapping the positions of
-not silently change the order of the store values.
+the stores in the input object does not silently change the order of the store
+values (as they would in the array example above).

 > However, keep in mind that this adds a layer around the original `derived()`
-> implementation and, for *very* frequently changing stores, this might impact
+> implementation and, for *very* frequently changing stores, this *might* impact
 > performance.

 ```typescript